Andrea Bandini

-Andrea Bandini (born 16 February 1994) is an Italian footballer who plays as a full back.
+Andrea Bandini (born 16 February 1994) is an Italian footballer who plays as a right back for Iris 1914.

 Club career

 Internazionale

 Bandini made his debut at Inter in the Europa League on 6 December 2012 replacing Jonathan in the 63rd minute against Neftchi Baku.
 In June 2013 Bandini (for €1 million) and Andrea Romanò (for €1.3 million) were part of the deal that Inter signed Alessandro Capello (for €2.5 million).
 In June 2014 they returned to their parent clubs for the original prices.
 Bandini signed a three-year contract in June 2014 with Inter.

 Loan to Reggiana

 On 6 July 2013, Bandini was loaned to Lega Pro Prima Divisione side Reggiana on a season-long loan deal.
 He made his debut in Serie C on 22 September with a 2–0 away win over Carrarese, he played the entire match.
 On 27 April 2014, Bandini was sent off with a double yellow card in the 56th minute of a 3–2 away defeat against Vicenza.
 Belloni ended his season-long loan to Reggiana with 18 appearances, all as a starter and all in Serie C.